rapyuta-robotics/rapyuta-io-docs/hugo/content/quick-walkthrough/_index.md

 ## Prerequisites

-1. You are recommended to complete the [Dynamic map server](../dynamic-map-server) tutorial.
-2. You should have access to a computer with an internet connection.
+1. You should have access to a computer with an internet connection.
    Ensure that the latest [Google Chrome](https://www.google.com/chrome/) browser is installed on it.
-3. You should be familiar with the [core concepts](/core-concepts/) of rapyuta.io
-4. You should be familiar with the following tools:
+2. You should be familiar with the following tools:
 	* [Git](https://git-scm.com/doc)
 	* [Docker](https://docs.docker.com/get-started/)
 	* Robot Operating System ([ROS](http://wiki.ros.org/kinetic)) and its